-The purpose of this task is to update, validate and calibrate the 2015 Base Year Model with 2010 traffic counts and transit ridership figures.
+The purpose of this task is to update, validate and calibrate the 2020 Base Year Model with 2020 traffic counts and transit ridership figures.
 The CONSULTANT shall use the Gainesville Urbanized Area model developed by the Florida Department of Transportation and shall follow the process outlined below for the validation/updating and calibration purposes.

-The end product of this task shall be a validated travel demand model capable of forecasting and evaluating future travel demand for alternative highway and transit networks using Cube Voyager as the primary Florida Standard Urban Transportation Modeling Structure engine.
-The entire validation process shall be documented in Technical Report 4 and shall include a summation of each of the related technical memoranda
+The end product of this task shall be a validated travel demand model capable of forecasting and evaluating future travel demand for alternative highway and transit networks using PTV Visum four-step as the primary Florida Standard Urban Transportation Modeling Structure engine.
+The entire validation process shall be documented in Technical Report 4 and shall include a summation of each of the related technical memoranda.

-The CONSULTANT shall document the completion of each task in a Technical Memorandum.
-All Technical Memoranda shall be delivered to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area within 30 days of completion of the task by the CONSULTANT.
+The CONSULTANT shall document the completion of each task in the Technical report.
 Documentation shall include flow charts, a step-by-step procedural guide for the complete model set and identification of all parameters specific to the Gainesville Urbanized Area Transportation System travel model.
 Details shall be provided describing key decisions and conclusions from each step of the process, including trip generation, trip distribution, mode-split and traffic assignment to completion.